GAMS-dev/gamsworld/ZabinskyEtAlLib/README.md

-# Selected Continuous Global Optimization Test Problems
+#  ZabinskyEtAlLib Selected Continuous Global Optimization Test Problems

 The models shown are a collection of continuous global optimization test problems originally used in